Bengali Cauliflower Samosa Or Phulkopir Singara

 - Heat the 2 tablespoons of oil in a non-stick pan and fry the peanuts till golden, take them out of the pan and keep aside.

-- Now add cumin seeds to the oil and wait till they splatter.
+- Now add cumin seeds & ginger to the oil and wait till they splatter.
 When they start splattering, add the Cauliflower & potatoes and fry them.
-When they look like fried enough, add the green peas, grated ginger, chopped chilies and fry again.
+When they look like fried enough, add the green peas, fried peanuts, chopped chilies and fry again.

-- Add turmeric powder & salt to the pan, and cover the pan and let the veggies to be cooked on medium low heat.
+- Add turmeric powder & salt and little bit of water to the pan, and cover the pan and let the veggies to be cooked on medium low heat.
 When veggies will be cooked enough, add the ground spices & fried peanuts to the pan and mix with the fried veggies.
 Turn off the heat and let the mixture to cool down completely.

 - Prepare the Dough :